visit-dav/visit/src/doc/building_visit/Basic_Usage.rst

 Doing a minimal build
 ~~~~~~~~~~~~~~~~~~~~~

-When using ``build_visit`` without any arguments it will do a minimal build of VisIt_ downloading the VisIt_ source code by making an anonymous git clone from GitHub and downloading the source code for the third-party libraries from VisIt_'s third-party GitHub repo.
+When using ``build_visit`` without any arguments it will do a minimal build of VisIt_ downloading the VisIt_ source code by making an anonymous git clone from GitHub and downloading the source code for the third party libraries from VisIt_'s third party GitHub repo.
 It will build a serial version of the code without any of the optional I/O libraries.
 This will result in only the file readers that require no external dependencies to be built.
 Building VisIt_ in this fashion will give you the highest probability of success.